 Despite the bad news about a coming military destruction of America, there is good news.
 The good news is twofold.

 First, from Bible prophecy we can determine that, contrary to what the groups mentioned above predict, America's end is anything but soon or imminent.
 Revelation 14 shows that America's military defeat does not come until right before the Mark of the Beast is released, in other words when the Great Tribulation starts in the middle of the 70th Week of Daniel.
-The 70th Week of Daniel has not even begun yet and nothing needed before it can begin has happened (Nuclear Middle East War, Third Temple, sacrifices for the Antichrist to stop, etc.).
-The defeat actually comes at the hands of the Antichrist and his “Ten Rulers” (Rev 17:16-17) himself, right before he sets up his own global military and financial empire to fill the void America leaves.
+The 70th Week of Daniel has not even begun yet.
+What's more, none of the 70th week prerequisite events have happened yet (Nuclear Middle East War, Third Temple, sacrifices for the Antichrist to stop, etc.).
+The defeat actually comes at the hands of the Antichrist and his “Ten Rulers” (Rev 17:16-17), right before he sets up his own global military and financial empire to fill the void America leaves.
 Revelation 17-18 depicts Babylon as a Whore riding or controlling the Beast which is why the Beast needs to remove her to be free.
-Prerequisite events that the Bible describes have not happened and leave no time for it to happen until near the end of this decade (at the earliest...and very possibly at some other year later than that).
+Prerequisite events that the Bible describes have not happened and leave no time for it to happen until near the end of the 2020's (at the earliest...and very possibly at some other year later than that).

-The second piece of good news is that what Revelation tells us about the financial status of America on the day she is destroyed also precludes the “coming total economic collapse” theory.
+The second piece of good news is that what Revelation tells us about the financial status of America on the day just before she is destroyed also precludes the “coming total economic collapse” theory.
 Like today, Revelation describes a nation that makes rich (Rev 18:15) the world's merchants and traders who ship to her every imaginable good under the sun (Rev 18:12-13).
-Like today, America will still be the biggest market for goods in the world.
+Like today, America will still be the biggest market for goods in the world up until the destruction.
 So much so that the merchants are pictured on that day as weeping offshore in their ships looking at the smoke of her burning and wondering who will buy their goods now that she is gone (Rev 18:18-19, 11).
+This tells us that there is no economic collapse of America apart from the total destruction of her.

 When we hear the latest theories for how America will soon end, it helps to realize that rumors of America's economic or military end are nothing new.
 No doubt people have been predicting this every year since the nation was founded.
 Meanwhile, America has survived a Revolutionary War, Civil War, two World Wars, Cold War, a Great Depression, and countless recessions.